USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 Conventions and Guidelines
 --------------------------
-There are several conventions and guidelines that enhance the consistency and usability of the model, see :ref:`ad-crossref-1` under ALPHA Development.
+There are several conventions and guidelines that enhance the consistency and usability of the model, see :ref:`alpha_development`.